bring/hedwig/src/shared/components/link/Link.md

 # Design guidelines

 > Links are our primary navigation asset.
-The green coloured underline indicate that a text is a clickable link.
+The {color} coloured underline indicate that a text is a clickable link.
 Links may appear on their own, within a sentence or within a larger component.